agejevasv/goradion/README.md

 Keyboard Control

    LEFT and RIGHT, - and +
-      Change volume in increments of 5.
+      Change the volume in increments of 5.

    UP and DOWN
-      Move up and down through the radio station list.
+      Move through the radio station list.

+   PAGE_UP and PAGE_DOWN
+      Jump to a beginning/end of a station list.

    ENTER/SPACE
       Start and stop playing currently selected station.